Dr Elaine Webster

 My research interests lie in the field of European and international human rights law interpetation by judicial and non-judicial actors, including at local levels.

 I lead the Centre for the Study of Human Rights Law, which is a focal point for staff and student engagement in human rights law research and teaching.
-I am Programme Leader for the PgCert/PgDip/LLM Human Rights Law.
+I am Programme Leader for the PgCert/PgDip/LLM Human Rights Law, and Senior Academic Mentor for the Strathclyde Centre for Doctoral Training in Human Rights-based Decision Making.

 I am the Faculty of Humanities and Social Sciences Associate Dean for Equality, Diversity and Inclusion.

-I am currently the Executive Secretary of the Association of Human Rights Institutes (since 2017).
+From 2017-2023, I was the elected Executive Secretary of the global Association of Human Rights Institutes.

 I have been a member of the British Medical Association's Human Rights Working Group, and the Scottish Human Rights Commission's Research Advisory Group.
-I was a member of the Academic Advisory Panel to the National Taskforce on Human Rights Leadership in Scotland.
+I was a member of the Academic Advisory Panel to the National Taskforce on Human Rights Leadership in Scotland, and am currently a member of the Scottish Government's Core Working Group on Human Rights Implementation.

 I have been an Erasmus visiting teacher at the University of Maastricht in the Netherlands, and have spent time at the Institute for Human Rights and Critical Studies at KU Leuven in Belgium, as a Royal Society of Edinburgh/Caledonian Research Foundation European Visiting Fellow.

-I have a particular interest in participatory research, public engagement, and assessment and feedback practices.
+I have particular interests in participatory and arts-based research, public engagement, and assessment and feedback practices.

 I speak fluent French.